yuji-k64613/ansible_tutorial/README.md

           ansible_password: vagrant
 EOF
 ```
-- The host, user, and password are defined.
+* The host, user, and password are defined.
-- The host(host1) belonging to 'webservers' is defined.
+* The host(host1) belonging to 'webservers' is defined.
+* You should change the values of variables according to your environment.

 ### Directories
 As a result, you can see the following output.